This topic describes how to handle low disk space on Windows instances and the best practices of daily disk management for Windows instances.

 Resize the disk

-When you are running out of available disk space on a Windows instance, you can resize the disk.
-For more information, see Extend a disk online.
+When you are running out of available disk space on a Windows instance, you can resize the disks.
+For more information, see Resize disks online for Linux instances or Resize disks offline for Linux instances.

 Compress files for archiving